reactjs/React.NET/site/jekyll/getting-started/tutorial.md

       </form>
     );
   }
-});
+}
 ```

 We attach an `onSubmit` handler to the form that clears the form fields when the form is submitted with valid input.

-Call `preventDefault()` on the event to prevent the browser's default action of submitting the form.
+We call `preventDefault()` on the event to prevent the browser's default action of submitting the form.

 #### Callbacks as props